 outside in all temperatures and conditions six to ten hours a day as

 at the waist, twist upper body, kneel, crawl, climb, reach above

 shoulders, flex and extend ankle, knee, and hip joints.

 and carry up to 50 lbs., push and pull 10-20 lbs.

 to work as many as 14 days consecutively during peak periods.

 This job description is only a summary of the typical functions of this

 position and should not serve as an exhaustive or comprehensive list of all the

-of this position might differ from those outlined above and other duties may be
+might differ from those outlined above and other duties may be assigned as

 We are proud to be an EEO/AA employer M/F/D/V.